stijnbernards/hass-youless-component/README.md

 Based on the version of [Gerben Jongerius](https://bitbucket.org/jongsoftdev/youless) and the aditions of pdwonline.

 ## Installation
-1) create a folder called 'custom_components' if not exists into your Home Assistant configuration folder
+1) Create a folder called `custom_components` if it doesn't exist in your Home Assistant configuration folder
-2) create a folder called 'youless' in the custom_components folder.
+2) Create a folder called `youless` in the `custom_components` folder.
-3) Download all files into this 'youless' folder
+3) Download all files into this `youless` folder

 ## Available sensors